 Concert presenters and event planners often lack the spare time to sort through all of these program options.
 If that is the case, just contact Ancient Future Booking with a description of what you are looking for, and you'll be sent a presentation of the best program options for your needs.
-Custom programs are even available!

 Arabic Beats: Master American and Arabic musicians play Arabic dance grooves in this version of Ancient Future including Georges Lammam (Arabic violin), Matthew Montfort (scalloped fretboard guitar), Salaheddin Takesh (Arabic percussion), and Doug McKeehan (piano, keyboards).
 This program is also available with a dancer specializing in Middle Eastern and other world dance forms.

-Slavic Trance: Dance to 100% loop-free organic world trance grooves played live by master musicians and fronted by Irina Mikhailova (Eastern European vocals).
+Trance Songs: Dance to 100% loop-free organic world trance grooves played live by master musicians and fronted by Irina Mikhailova (Eastern European vocals).
 This program is quite popular at dances and festivals as an organic alternative to techno.
 The program was a dance favorite at the Harmony Festival's Techno Tribal Dance, where they debuted new material with Irina singing in English in addition to her native Russian language.